kr55/ssiscataloger/faq.md

 **How many seats are available in one license?**

-All SSIS Catalog Migration Wizard license editions offer multi-seat access and grant access to all the users on the server or computer where it is installed.
+All SSIS Catalog Migration Wizard license editions offer multi-seat access per server and grant access to all the users on the server or computer where it is installed.

 **How many licenses do I need to buy for my SSISDB migration?**